badnames/brainfuckInterpreter/README.md

-## brainfuckInterpreter
+# brainfuckInterpreter
 A interpreter for the Brainfuck language.
-Implementet using only a single C++ file.
+Implemented using only a single C++ file.

-# What is Brainfuck?
+## What is Brainfuck?
-Brainfuck is a turing complete programming language that only uses the symbols <, >, +, -, ., !.
+Brainfuck is an esoteric programming language where the only symbols used are "<", ">", "+", "-", "." and "!".
 Read more: https://en.wikipedia.org/wiki/Brainfuck

+## Notes
-Note: i've added the ":" symbol for printing cells as numbers instead of ASCII characters.
+- Added the ":" symbol for printing cell values as numbers instead of ASCII characters.
+(Not part of the official language specification.
+- The "!" symbol has yet to be implemented